-The region is steeped in a rich history and many castle, ancient buildings and cultural attractions can soon fill your itinerary.
+The region is steeped in a rich history and many castles, ancient buildings and cultural attractions can soon fill your itinerary.

-Dumfries, the county town, approximately 14 miles from Gorsebank, provides wet weather options including swimming pool, ice rink and cinema, not to mention shopping.
-We are also close to the regions market towns Castle Douglas, Kirkcudbright with its numerous art galleries and a short drive to The Scottish Book Town - Wigtown.
+Dumfries, the county town, approximately 14 miles from Gorsebank, provides wet weather options including swimming pool, ice rink, curling rink, and the regions main shopping centre.
+We are also close to the regions market towns Castle Douglas (theatre & cinema), Kirkcudbright with its numerous art galleries and a short drive to The Scottish Book Town - Wigtown.

 1.5 miles down the road is Craigiknowles 9-hole pitch & putt course and tearoom.